eigeig/eig-sso/readme.txt

 = How does this work? =

-When a user signs into Control Panel and requests to sign into WordPress, a nonce (number used once) and salt are generated and saved in the WordPress database as a secure hash.
+When a user signs into the vDeck Control Panel and requests to sign into WordPress, a nonce (number used once) and salt are generated and saved in the WordPress database as a secure hash.
 The user is redirected to their WordPress site with the nonce and salt.
 After the plugin verifies the credentials, the user is signed in.

 = I'm having problems signing in. =